 Stories like Kristen's are not uncommon.
 While basic forms can indeed save you money, they can also create a legal disaster that is costly to clean up.
-If you are not sure what you should do about a particular legal matter, call a licensed attorney.
+If you are not sure what you should do about a particular legal matter, call an attorney.
 Obtain legal advice before making a decision on what you want to do.
 Attorneys can be more expensive than these online businesses, but the investment it well worth it when you are trying to protect your family.

 They Don't Ask Questions

 One of the biggest problems is that these companies don't ask detailed questions.
 Let's say you fill out their form for a will.
 It will ask for your spouse's name, your children's names, etc. But LegalZoom and Rocket Lawyer will not ask more probing questions.
 For example, maybe your child is disabled or has an alcohol problem.
 Maybe they are about to go through a divorce.
 Do you really want your child to receive their inheritance outright?
 Probably not.
 What if you don't want to leave your husband anything, do they advise of the repercussions of that action?
-You need a lawyer that will take the time to ask you the right questions and make sure that your goals are met.
+You need a lawyer that will take the time to ask you the right questions and make sure that your planning goals are met.

 Not for Larger or Complex Legal Matters

 If you have a legal matter of any significant size or complexity, these online companies are not a good fit for you.
 Most online service companies focus on smaller, simpler matters.
 The companies themselves readily acknowledge their focus is on relatively basic estate planning issues.
 More complex issues will require more contingencies, detailed planning, and thorough language that should be handled by a competent attorney.

 Bottom Line: Be Wary of Online Legal Services